pursuit-curriculum/unit-full-stack-web-development/express-sql-seed-read/README.md

 module.exports = colors;
 ```

-Let's create a new variable, `allColors` which will be an array of color objects.
+Create a new variable, `allColors`, an array of color objects.
 Remember, you must `await` for the value to come back from the database.

 Then, we'll send it as JSON to the browser.